 Use data stores for coupling processes via data.
 We could have modeled a lot of other tasks in the process that either read or update the "payments", however, we decided to just point out the most important aspect for the process diagram, which is that the "Payments Creation" process of delivery service is loosely coupled with the "Payments Processing" via commonly shared data.3

-Use message symbols to add information regarding the message payload, but only if this adds something useful to the model.
 Here we decided that it's helpful to know that this message does not only inform an adjustment possibility was checked, but that it also delivers all the necessary details of the adjustment.

 Avoiding changes to symbol size and color